 The University, the hiring department, and the hiring manager may be subject to the following:

 - debarment from government contracts

 It is important to follow these guidelines to avoid being accused of discriminatory practices.
 A person should never be asked to complete the I-9 until he or she has accepted employment with the University.
 Also, do not request specific documents.
 The employee is required to present acceptable, original documents from the I-9 List of Acceptable Documents, but the employee must be allowed to choose which documents to present.

 Employees who work outside the United States are not required to complete an I-9.
 However, if your new hire is in the United States, but cannot meet you in person to present original, acceptable documents, you must make arrangements to collect the I-9 in the remote location using a paper Form I-9.
-An HR Contact or staff member in Human Resource Services can authorize another individual to sign Section 2 of the paper form on behalf of the University.
+An HR Contact or staff member in Human Resources can authorize another individual to sign Section 2 of the paper form on behalf of the University.
 This arrangement is frequently made with the human resources office at another university.
 Also, if the hiring department has other employees working at the remote location, another employee can be designated to sign Section 2.

 Completing an Electronic I-9

 HR Contacts, HR Contact Delegates, and Human Resources staff are authorized to initiate the I-9 process and complete the I-9 as a representative of the University.